temporalio/documentation/docs-src/python/how-to-send-a-signal-from-a-workflow-in-python.md

 :::note

-The Workflow type given is only for type annotations and not for validation.
+The Workflow Type passed is only for type annotations and not for validation.

 :::